P00F6

 A typical diagnostic flow when this code is present.

-Connect a scan tool and document all DTCs, paying attention to any co-stored fuel pressure or misfire codes.
+Connect a scan tool and document all DTCs, noting any co-stored fuel pressure or misfire codes.

-Monitor live fuel rail pressure and note whether it reaches and holds the commanded value.
+Monitor live fuel rail pressure and check whether it reaches and holds the commanded value.

 Test the fuel rail pressure sensor for accuracy before condemning the valve.

-If rail pressure is confirmed low and the sensor is good, replace the relief valve or fuel rail assembly as applicable.
+If pressure is confirmed low with a good sensor, replace the relief valve or rail assembly as applicable.

-After repair, verify fuel rail pressure returns to specification and clear all codes.
+After repair, verify rail pressure returns to specification and clear all codes.

 Related powertrain codes